Recognizing commonly used statistical symbols: greek, latin and mathematical

 • Be a Gestalt Scientist!
 In other words, recognize that the whole of statistics is greater than the sum of its parts.
 It is very easy to get hung up on nit-picking details and fail to see the forest because of the trees

 • Tip: Precise use of language is important in research.
-Try to reproduce the theory verbatim (ie. learn by heart) where possible.
+Try to reproduce the theory verbatim (i.e. learn by heart) where possible.
 With that, you don't have to understand it yet, you show that you've been working on it, you can't go wrong by using the wrong word and you practice for later reporting of research.

 • Tip: Keep study material, handouts, sheets, and other publications from your teacher for future reference.

 • The direct relationship between data and results consists of mathematical formulas.
-These follow their own logic, are written in their own language and can therefore be complex to comprehend.
+These follow their own logic, are written in their own language, and can therefore be complex to comprehend.

 • If you don't understand the math behind statistics, you don't understand statistics.
 This does not have to be a problem, because statistics is an applied science from which you can also get excellent results without understanding.
 None of your teachers will understand all the statistical formulas.

-• Please note: you will have to know and understand a number of formulas, so that you can demonstrate that you know the principle of how statistics work.
-Which formulas you need to know differs from subject to subject and lecturer to lecturer, but in general these are relatively simple formulas that occur frequently and your lecturer will tell you (often several times) that you should know this formula.
+• Please note: you will probably have to know and understand a number of formulas, so that you can demonstrate that you know the principle of how statistics work.
+Which formulas you need to know differs from subject to subject and lecturer to lecturer, but in general these are relatively simple formulas that occur frequently, and your lecturer will likely tell you (often several times) that you should know this formula.

-• Tip: if you want to recognize statistical symbols you can use: Recognizing commonly used statistical symbols
+• Tip: if you want to recognize statistical symbols, you can use: Recognizing commonly used statistical symbols

 • Tip: have fun with LaTeX!
 LaTeX code gives us a simple way to write out mathematical formulas and make them look professional.
 Play with LaTeX.
-Wit that, you can include used formulas in your own papers and you learn to understand how a formula is built up – which greatly benefits your understanding and remembering that formula.
+With that, you can include used formulas in your own papers and you learn to understand how a formula is built up – which greatly benefits your understanding and remembering that formula.
 See also (in Dutch): How to create formulas like a pro on JoHo WorldSupporter?

 • Tip: Are you interested in a career in sciences or programming?
 Then take your formulas seriously and go through them again after your course.